mnot/I-D/h2-cache-digest/draft.md

 to the request.

 ~~~~
-  cache-digest            = 1#cache-digest-element
+  cache-digest      = 1#digest-element
-  cache-digest-element    = cache-digest-value *(OWS ";" OWS cache-digest-parameter)
+  digest-element    = digest-value *(OWS ";" OWS digest-parameter)
-  cache-digest-value      = unreserved
+  digest-value      = unreserved
-  cache-digest-parameter  = token "=" (token / quoted-string)
+  digest-parameter  = token "=" (token / quoted-string)
 ~~~~

-Cache-digest-value contains a digest of the contents of the cache associated with the request as computed in {{computing}}.
+Digest-value contains a digest of the contents of the cache associated with the request as computed in {{computing}}.
 Scope and Role of the value is defined by the four parameters defined by this specification: "type", "codec", "host", "path".
 A server MUST ignore unknown parameters.